Meet the Robinsons poster

 The inciting incident occurs at 11 minutes when At the science fair, the memory scanner is sabotaged by Bowler Hat Guy and his robotic bowler hat DOR-15.
 The invention explodes in front of the science fair judge, destroying Lewis's last chance at adoption and his dream of finding his mother..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Lewis makes the active choice to get into Wilbur's time machine and travel to the future.
+This shows the protagonist's commitment to Lewis makes the active choice to get into Wilbur's time machine and travel to the future.
 Despite his fears and doubts, he commits to the adventure, leaving behind his present-day world and entering the unknown future., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Lewis discovers that Wilbur has been lying to him about helping find his mom.
+Notably, this crucial beat Lewis discovers that Wilbur has been lying to him about helping find his mom.
 He's actually been using Lewis to fix the time machine.
 Lewis feels betrayed and the family discovers he's not really Wilbur's friend.
 The stakes raise as Lewis learns Bowler Hat Guy has stolen the memory scanner and plans to ruin the future., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 70 minutes (73% through) represents the emotional nadir.
 Here, Lewis discovers the devastating truth: Bowler Hat Guy is Goob, his orphanage roommate, twisted by bitterness over one failure.
 Worse, Lewis himself is Cornelius Robinson - Wilbur's father.
 By helping Goob and DOR-15, Lewis has destroyed his own future family.
-Everything he's come to love will cease to exist because of his invention., demonstrates the protagonist at their lowest point.
+Everything he's come to love will cease to exist because of his invention., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 79% of the runtime.
 Lewis has a breakthrough realization: failure is part of success.
 He finally understands what Mildred and the Robinsons have been teaching him.
 He chooses to confront DOR-15, declare "I am a inventor," and takes ownership of both his failures and his potential.
 He knows what he must do to fix everything., demonstrating the transformation achieved throughout the journey.